grafana/agent/docs/sources/flow/config-language/_index.md

 }
 ```

-> River is similar to HCL, the language Terraform and other Hashicorp projects use.
+[River][RFC] is similar to HCL, the language Terraform and other Hashicorp projects use.
-> River was inspired by HCL, but is a distinct language with different syntax and features, such as first-class functions.
+River was inspired by HCL, but is a distinct language with different syntax and features, such as first-class functions.

-> For historical context on River was introduced, you can read the original [RFC][].

 * Blocks are a group of related settings and usually represent creating a component.
   Blocks have a name that consist of zero or more identifiers separated by `.`, an optional user label, and a body that contains attributes and nested blocks.